 Welcome to Haigh Court Liverpool, your ideal student accommodation where you can relax, party, and study with everything you need just a stone's throw away.
 Our building is conveniently located within a short walk from the university campuses, with the University of Liverpool less than a ten-minute walk away and Liverpool John Moores University just a five-minute walk away.

 Our friendly on-site staff are available 24 hours a day to assist you.
 If you have any questions or would like to book a tour, please get in touch with our team using the contact details provided below.

 Get to know us better and experience our comfortable and budget-friendly furnished rooms equipped with everything you need for a convenient and enjoyable stay.
-With excellent facilities, including a gym and social spaces, you will never run out of things to do at Haigh Court in Liverpool.
+Our central location means will never run out of things to do with the city centre being right on your doorstep.
 So why wait?
 Book now and start enjoying the best of student living in Liverpool!

 When do I book my room?